You need to enable JavaScript to run this app.

 Council’s Amenity Local Law 2020 requires dog owners to remove and dispose of their dog's waste in public places.
 It's an offence not to carry something (for example, a bag or scoop) to remove waste.

-Knox City Council has a fully fenced, off-lead dog play park at Knox Park Reserve.
+Knox City Council has two fully fenced, off-lead dog play parks:

 Dogs and leads